Peptides

 Peptides showing remarkable characteristics of processing stability, moisturizing property, low viscosity and foaming property endow their extensively applications in food industry.
 Moreover, they have the advantages of abundant sources, functional diversity and high bioavailability making their applications in functional foods and dietary supplements.
 Pea peptides are with more nutrients containing 8 essential amino acids required by human body, high water retention, gel formation and good emulsion stability, thus are used as an excellent additive in meat products processing.
 Due to its foaming properties and other properties, it can be added to pastry products instead of eggs and to noodle products to improve the nutritional value, strength and tenderness of noodles, and the appearance and taste of food.

-• Peptides for Agriculture
+Peptides in Agriculture

 As plant protectants, peptides can activate plant growth potential, regulate plant metabolism, enhance plant water and fertilizer absorption, promote plant flower bud differentiation, improve crop fruit quality and induce plant resistance to fungal diseases, bacterial diseases, viral diseases and other diseases after being applied on the plant surface.
 Besides, peptides can be developed into plant immune inducers, fungicides, insecticides and chelated micronutrients, etc.